sergiusens/snappy-docs/build-snaps/ci-integration.md

 1. Under "Store channels" select "Edge"
 1. Click "Create snap package"

 Congratulations, you're all set.
-Four times a day Launchpad will check to see if any new commits have been pushed to your Github repository and will both build and publish snaps of them to the edge channel.
+Four times a day Launchpad will check to see if any new commits have been pushed to your GitHub repository and will both build and publish snaps of them to the edge channel.

 Your system can automatically fetch and install these, up to four times a day.
 To set that up, run `snap install --edge your_application`.